Hybrid Training Program FAQ: How to Choose the Right Plan for Strength and Endurance

 more consistency over time

-The goal is not to win every workout.
-The goal is to improve across the full system.
+The goal of a hybrid training program is not to win every workout.
+The goal is to improve across the full system, strength, endurance, recovery, and durability all moving in the right direction over months, not weeks.

-How long should someone stay on a hybrid program?
+How long should you stay on a hybrid training program?

 A lot of athletes switch programs too often because they confuse novelty with progress.